api-platform/docs/core/serialization.md

 If the user has `ROLE_ADMIN` permission and the subject is an instance of Book, `admin_input` group will be dynamically added to the denormalization context.
 The variable `$normalization` lets you check whether the context is for normalization (if true) or denormalization.

-## Changing the Serialization Context on a per item basis
+## Changing the Serialization Context on a Per Item Basis

 The example above shows how you can modify the normalization/denormalization context based on the current user permissions for all the books that are being normalized/denormalized.
 Sometimes, however, the permissions vary depending on what book is being processed.
 Think of ACL's: User A may retrieve Book A but not Book B. In that case, we have to leverage the power of the Symfony Serializer and register our own normalizer that adds the group on every single item (priority `64` is just an example, make sure your normalizer gets loaded first):